philc/book-notes/creativity inc - ed catmull.md

   * His first job was to assemble an elite graphics team for an eccentric millionaire.
   * The movie studios weren't interested at all in computers to help with film making.
 That would change once Star Wars debuted.
-  * "In the intervening years, George has said that he hired me because of my honest, my 'clarity of vision,' and my steadfast belief in what computers could do."
+  * "In the intervening years, George has said that he hired me because of my honesty, my 'clarity of vision,' and my steadfast belief in what computers could do."
   * A great way to tell the story of a company.
-Like ISrael seeking the land of Canon:
+Like Israel seeking the land of Canon:
     * "Building a company was like being on a wagon train headed west.
 On the long journey to the land of plenty, the pioneers would be full of purpose and united by the goal of reaching their destination.
 Once they arrived, he'd say, people would come and go, and that was as it should